-- (1) Any of the permitted uses in this Article in combination with drive through facilities shall conform to the following standards and all applicable procedure and standards of Article XXII Zoning Hearing Board. - (a) a minimum of eight-car stacking area shall be provided, including the space at the pickup window.

-- (b) These spaces shall not interfere with other parking spaces or internal circulation of the site. - (c) The pickup window shall be located in the rear or side of the principal building.
+- Any of the permitted uses in this Article in combination with drive through facilities shall conform to the following standards and all applicable procedure and standards of Article XXII Zoning Hearing Board. - (a) a minimum of twleve-car stacking area shall be provided which can include the space at the pickup window. - (b) The pickup window shall be located in the rear or side of the principal building.